VanIro/AI-Mathpad-with-Data-and-Model-management/FrontEnd/README.md

       - View specific Model
       - Create dataset for the Model
       - View created datasets
       - Train on any such dataset(click and select train)

+Run `npm run dev` in /filter_widgets and /mathpad_page to monitor and update the bundled file.
+The bundled file is automatically placed in static folder of the django backend, so after a reload the changes will be visible.